Autologous Stem Cell Transplant Photo Journal #2

 A visit from the Super Bowl Mascot

-posted by Scott in
+Posted by Scott in

-Hospital Stay, Chemo Round 5, on Wednesday, February 7.
+Chemo Round 5, Hospital Stay, on Thursday, February 8.
 2007 at

 During 2:30 playroom hours this afternoon, the new arizona super bowl mascot visited all of the playrooms at PCH.